 The concept of food banking began in the late 1960s in Phoenix, Arizona, when John van Hengel decided to set up a warehouse to store donated food products for a local soup kitchen.
 Mr. van Hengel credited his idea to a woman with 10 children and a husband on death row who rummaged for food in bins behind grocery stores.
 She suggested that what was really needed was a place to both deposit food and check it out – like a bank.

-The Food Bank has grown over the past 28 years, adding member agencies and programs.
+The Food Bank has grown since 1990, adding member agencies and programs.

-As the Food Bank of Central Louisiana works, with your help, toward the future, we maintain the faith, and the hope, that one day our work will be unnecessary.
+As the Food Bank of Central Louisiana works toward the future, we maintain the faith and hope that with your help, one day our work will be unnecessary.
 That one day, together, we will create a community where no one has to go hungry.